kristofferkjeldby/SitecoreSuggest/README.md

 ### Configuration Sitecore

-As part of the solution a Sitecore package is provided ([SitecoreSuggest.zip](SitecoreSuggest.zip)).
+As part of the solution a Sitecore package is provided ([SitecoreSuggest-Items-0.2.zip](SitecoreSuggest-Items-0.2.zip)).
 The package should be installed on your (local) Sitecore CM server and will add three items in the core database:

 ```
 /sitecore/content/Applications/Content Editor/Ribbons/Chunks/Proofing/Suggest